snd/mesa/README.md

 [![Dependencies](https://david-dm.org/snd/mesa.svg)](https://david-dm.org/snd/mesa)

-> simply elegant sql for nodejs: build and execute queries, manage connections
+> simply elegant sql for nodejs: mesa is an build and execute queries, manage connections

 mesa is an immensely useful and pragmatic